In this section

 The role of schools

 If your child goes missing from education, your child’s school has a responsibility to make enquiries to find out where they are.
 Schools must enter pupils on the admission register at the beginning of the first day on which the school has agreed, or been notified, that the pupil will attend the school.
-If a pupil fails to attend on the agreed or notified date, the school should undertake reasonable enquiries to establish the child’s whereabouts and consider notifying the local authority as soon as possible.
+If a pupil fails to attend on the agreed or notified date, the school should undertake reasonable enquiries to establish the child’s whereabouts.
+They should consider notifying the local authority as soon as possible.

 Schools must monitor pupils’ attendance with a daily register.
 Schools should agree with their local authority how often to inform local authorities of the details of pupils who fail to attend regularly or have missed 10 school days or more without permission.
 It is important that pupils’ poor attendance is referred to the local authority.